 The United States kills over 4 MILLION companion animals every year

 True.
-The United States shelter system has more than 10+ million dogs and cats come through their doors and many don’t make it out!
+The United States shelter system has more than 10+ million dogs and cats come through their doors, and many don’t make it out!
 All of those 10 million pet parents and puppy mills neglected their responsibilities as pet parents and citizens and didn’t have their pets spayed or neutered.
-These shelter dogs are the result of not spaying and neutering and now many will end up being killed and also costing tax payers millions.
+These shelter dogs are the result of not spaying and neutering, and now many will end up being killed and also costing taxpayers millions.
 Studies show that over 50% of these homeless dogs and cats were not planned, oopsie!
-These parents of unwanted puppies and kittens were all defenders of leaving their natural dog testicles and/or ovaries unaltered and seem to think they are immune from making mistakes.
+These parents of unwanted puppies and kittens were all defenders of leaving their natural dog testicles and ovaries unaltered and seemed to think they are immune from making mistakes.
 So please be a responsible pet parent, spay and neuter your dog, and adopt don’t shop.
 No one lives in a bubble and accidents do happen.

 Dog Neutering and Spaying Conclusion

 There is no grand conspiracy to steal your dog’s reproductive ability away, and this is not about pride.
 There are many more compelling reasons to spay and neuter your dog and cat.
 Not only is there new evidence that dogs that are spayed and neutered are less stressed, but spay and neuter is recommended by the Association of Shelter Veterinarians (ASV),1 the American Veterinary Medical Association (AVMA),2 the American Animal Hospital Association (AAHA),3 and the Canadian Veterinary Medical Association (CVMA)4 and other medical and nonprofit leaders worldwide, it is the hallmark of a responsible pet parent.

 We can argue against science, and that gravity doesn’t exist, but it doesn’t make it any less true.